katriellucas/lecarde-2/README.md

  #### [1.2.1] - 2023/8/17 ####

-`ADDED` - Rest of language variations of item/equipment name when items/equipments are picked up in action scene.
+`ADDED` - Rest of language variations of item/equipment name when items/equipment are picked up in action scene.
 This is done to match up the localization quality of all western languages in Chronicles of the Wolf.
 (Aceearly1993)
 `ADDED` - Rest of language variations of item/equipment name in Sub screen > monster chart section.
 This is done to match up the localization quality of all western languages in Chronicles of the Wolf.
 (Aceearly1993)
 `ADDED` - Misc. object icon for text objects related to monster chart and pick up item display text box.
 (Aceearly1993)
-`ADDED` - A simple background to make the control conifg screen and boss rush character selection screen look less barebone.
+`ADDED` - A simple background to make the control config screen and boss rush character selection screen look less barebone.
 (Aceearly1993)
 `ADDED` - The function that can auto detect game pad type from demo version of Wallachia.
 (Aceearly1993)
 `FIXED` - An oversight in original that will cause the initial map index to go wrong in Servigny Mansion's save spot.
 (DragonX24)
 `FIXED` - A text corruption in Italian script not previously caught for some reason.
 (Aceearly1993)